tomer157/home-task-buying/README.md

 ## how to run tests:

     1. In terminal type: npm run test:login:latests: For running login tests on all browsers latests versions.
-    2. In terminal type: npm run test:chrome: for running only on chrome (Preffered).
+    2. In terminal type npm run test:function:4.1 for running the 4.1 task and etc.....
-    3. In terminal type npm run test:function:4.1 for running the 4.1 task and etc.....
+    3. In terminal type npm run test:login:beta:versions for running login tests on all browsers beta-versions.
-    4. In terminal type run test:login:beta:versions for running login tests on all browsers beta-versions.
+    4. In terminal type npm run  test:function:4.1 ...
+4.2 ....
+4.3 for the specific tasks

     -----------------------------------------------------------------------------------